ArfNtz/render/README.md

 **Motivation**

 - existing libraries often have complete implementations from which I only need a small part
-- reduce code to known and used code
+- I reduce code size to known and used code
 -  ** render** is around 30 lines of code (View.swift)